segmentio/analytics-next/.changeset/clean-trains-perform.md

 '@segment/analytics-next': patch
 ---

-Change messageid generation to only hash the event data
+Change messageid generation to only use date and uuid instead of hashed event data